kt2187/memory-game/README.md

 ## Browser Compatibilities

-The application has been tested in Safari, Chrome, Firefox, and Edge
+The application has been tested in Safari, Chrome, Firefox, and Edge.

 ## Dependencies: